 Need Help?
 We are right here!

 Two-Factor Authentication (2FA/MFA) for Windows logon prevents the Password Based Attacks.
-Windows 2FA always verify identities before allowing access, making it more difficult for unauthorized users to gain access to your Microsoft Windows account. miniOrange Credential Provider can be installed on Microsoft Windows Client and Server operating systems to enable the Two-Factor Authentication to Remote Desktop (RDP) and local Windows Login.
+Enabling Windows 2FA always verify identities before allowing access, making it more difficult for unauthorized users to gain access to your Microsoft Windows account. miniOrange Credential Provider can be installed on Microsoft Windows Client and Server operating systems to enable the Two-Factor Authentication to Remote Desktop (RDP) and local Windows Login.
 Windows 2FA solution is also responsible for your User Management with an Active Directory or an LDAP Directory.
 With this 2FA solution, users will get easy access to the endpoints they need to access by increasing the identity assurance and reducing the risk and exposure.
 You can also enable offline access accordingly for secure authentication.
+With miniOrange's advanced MFA solution organizations are able to get secure access to all work applications, for all there users, from anywhere, with any device they choose.

 miniOrange 2FA Credential Provider for Windows Logon and Remote Desktop (RDP) access supports following Multi-Factor Authentication Methods:-